walinejs/waline/docs/src/en/guide/client/style.md

 Usually websites will enable dark mode support in two ways:

 - Use the `@media` selector to automatically switch according to the device color mode status through `prefers-color-scheme`
-- Dynamically apply othe dark mode color style by modifying the attributes and class of the dom root element (`html` or `body`).
+- Dynamically apply other dark mode color style by modifying the attributes and class of the dom root element (`html` or `body`).

 If you enable Waline on the site of the first method, you only need to set `dark` to `'auto'`.